 Finally, families who are living below the financial stability line do not make enough to make ends meet.
 By increasing their access to supports and resources to reduce their costs and increase their disposable income, we can ensure that families can balance their budgets and begin to save for the future.

 While it may not seem, at first glance, that the outputs we are discussing have to do with our ultimate goal, Financial Stability, we have to understand that it is a long road to stability, with many stops along the way.
 By meeting our clients at the starting line, being sure they are getting access to the resources they need along the way, we can confidently continue our work knowing that these families are on their way to being financially stable by 2030- one small step at a time.

-United Way of York County has a Bold Goal to help 3,000 York County families achieve financial stability by 2030.
-In thinking through how to best improve the financial situation for the citizens of York County, the UWYC staff identified a Target Population.
-All programs funded by UWYC’s Financial Stability initiative must include at least one of the following: Individuals who are low income (up to 200% FPL) or living in poverty; Individuals who are unemployed, underemployed, or not earning income at the Self-Sufficiency Standard for family size.
+One step in making sure we are on the path to meeting our goal, is ensuring we are serving the right clients.
+The UWYC staff identified a Target Population, or a set of individuals who we feel have the potential to go from surviving to thriving.
+All programs funded by UWYC’s Financial Stability initiative must include at least one of the following: Individuals who are low income (up to 200% FPL) or living in poverty; Individuals who are unemployed, underemployed, or not earning income at the Self Sufficiency Standard for family size.